hemerson1/OpenAPS_Cleaner/README.md

 Here is a detailed list of the dataset features

-- Over 18 combined years of diabetes data.
+- :hourglass: Over 18 combined years of diabetes data.
-- Full blood glucose, carbohydrate and insulin information, including background basal insulin and combination boluses.
+- :drop_of_blood: Full blood glucose, carbohydrate and insulin information, including background basal insulin and combination boluses.
-- Binary labels of physical activity, fatty meals, high protein meals, alcohol and caffeine.
+- :runner: Binary labels of physical activity, fatty meals, high protein meals, alcohol and caffeine.
-- Participant demographic information, such as weight, height and age.
+- :white_haired_man: Participant demographic information, such as weight, height and age.
-- Compatible with machine learning, deep learning and reinforcement learning tools.
+- :toolbox: Compatible with machine learning, deep learning and reinforcement learning tools.

 ## Getting Started